mariadb-corporation/MaxScale/Documentation/Tutorials/Galera-Cluster-Connection-Routing-Tutorial.md

 threads=4
 ```

-Since we are using Galera Cluster and connection routing we want a single to which the client application can connect; MariaDB MaxScale will then route connections to this port onwards to the various nodes within the Galera Cluster.
-To achieve this within MariaDB MaxScale we need to define a service in the ini file.
-Create a section for each in your MariaDB MaxScale configuration file and set the type to service, the section name is the names of the service and should be meaningful to the administrator.
+Since we are using Galera Cluster and connection routing, we want a single point to which the client application can connect.
+MariaDB MaxScale will then route connections to this port onwards to the various nodes within the Galera Cluster.
+To achieve this within MariaDB MaxScale, we need to define a service in the config file.
+Create a section in your configuration file and set the type to service, the section name is the name of the service and should be meaningful to the administrator.
 Names may contain whitespace.

 ```
 [Galera Service]
 type=service
 ```

-The router for this section the readconnroute module, also the service should be provided with the list of servers that will be part of the cluster.
-The server names given here are actually the names of server sections in the configuration file and not the physical hostnames or addresses of the servers.
+The router for this section is the *readconnroute* module, also the service should be provided with the list of servers that will be part of the cluster.
+The server names given here are the names of server sections in the configuration file and not the physical hostnames or addresses of the servers.

 ```
 [Galera Service]